T. N. HAYDEN

 • About Kirsten

-When I was in third grade, my teacher directed us in a drawing of a character she called "Dirty Dan."
-My brother had had the same teacher four years earlier, and he'd written a story about Dirty Dan, so I wanted to as well.
-I must have really enjoyed writing it, because I decided to be an author when I grew up.
+When I was in third grade, my teacher had us draw a character she called “Dirty Dan.”
+My brother had the same teacher a few years earlier and had written a story about Dirty Dan, so of course I wanted to write one too.
+I must’ve really loved it, because that was when I first decided I wanted to be an author when I grew up.

-In seventh grade, I began another new school and was later home schooled.
-My good friend, Nathan Stone, and I came up with a long and complicated story about characters we called The Knight Girls (Joan, Mary, and Crystal) and their friend, Quinton.
-I started writing a lot of the stories down, including on a typewriter.
+Seventh grade brought yet another new school — and later homeschooling.
+Around that time, my good friend Nathan and I came up with a long, complicated story about characters we called the Knight Girls (Joan, Mary, and Crystal) and their friend Quinton.
+I started writing a lot of it down, even on a typewriter.

-In eighth grade, I began writing my first full-length novel, Mysterious Warriors...
+And in eighth grade, I finally started writing my first full-length novel: Mysterious Warriors…

 Home